-A wide range of conditions can cause diarrhea and vomiting, including intestinal infections, food poisoning, and medications.
-Less common causes include bowel obstruction and pancreatic cancer.
+Many conditions can cause diarrhea and vomiting, including intestinal infections and food poisoning.
+Less common causes may include bowel obstruction and pancreatic cancer.

 In most cases, vomiting and diarrhea are temporary symptoms that improve without medical treatment.
 However, persistent vomiting or diarrhea can indicate an underlying condition.

 In this article, we look at some common causes and treatments for vomiting and diarrhea.
 We will also discuss possible complications and when to see a doctor.

 Gastroenteritis is an intestinal infection that can occur due to viruses, bacteria, or parasites.
 People sometimes call gastroenteritis a stomach bug or stomach flu.

 Some people also get gastroenteritis while traveling, which people call traveler’s diarrhea.